Hapag-Lloyd/Workflow-Templates/README.md

 Make sure that this block is well formatted, otherwise the update script will fail in the related repository due to prettier.

+### Simulate the update

+Use the `simulate.sh` script to check the changes before applying them to the repository.
+The script

+- creates a new repository called `simulate-*` and applies the changes there
+- updates the `workflow.txt` dictionary in your current branch

 ### Spell Checker

 1. Add the words to the `.config/dictionaries/workflow.txt` file.